Zeyuuuuuu/SoftwareTestingProject/README.md

 # SoftwareTestingProject
 One course project of Software Testing in TJSSE.
-Built by Song, Huang and Can.
+Built by Song, Zeyu and Can.